Accredited Debt Relief: 2024 Review

 - Tailored debt relief programs.
 The programs developed by Accredited Debt Relief can be customized or modified to fit your specific financial needs and monthly budget, making it easier for you to stay on track with the monthly payment program.

-- Fees of 15 to 25 percent of your debt.
+- Closing fee of 15 to 25 percent of your enrolled debt.
 While you only pay a fee if the company reaches a favorable settlement on your behalf, you will need to be prepared to pay a sizable fee for this assistance.
-The amount paid is based on your debt balances at the time of enrollment, not on the reduced debt amount negotiated on your behalf.

 - Minimum $10,000 in debt required.
 You will need a fair amount of unsecured debt in order to be eligible for assistance from Accredited Debt Relief.